microsoft/turnstile/README.md

 If the user's tenant has more than one subscription, the user is first prompted to choose which subscription they're trying to access.
 Once the user has selected a subscription, Turnstile runs the workflow below to try and get that user a seat.

-> If the tenant only has one subscription (likely the most common use case), this workflow is run immediately on that subscription for the user.
+> If the tenant only has one subscription, this workflow is run immediately on that subscription for the user.
 Usually, the user trying to get a seat from Turnstile will see no Turnstile user interface at all; Turnstile simply tries to get the user a seat then redirects them based on the result of this workflow.

 ```mermaid
   graph TD